PSF1/js4php5/README.md

 - Stole and slightly modified Yii2's VarDumper class to assist in development.
 Sorry @qiangxue!
 We'll remove it sooner or later.
 - Added a simple Timer class to assist in development.
 To be removed later.

+## Tests

+Added `phpunit.xml.dist` file to execute tests with this project installed inside the vendor/ folder.

 ## Todo

 Things left to do: